 This post most likely contains affiliate links to things such as tours, transport, accommodation, products & amazon associate links.
 I may receive a small commission if you use the links which costs you no extra, but helps keep this blog going.

-After 2 nights in the Wadi Rum Desert i got the 9:00am bus to Petra and by 11:00am i was in the town of Wadi Musa, the town closest to Petra and checked into my hotel.
+After 2 nights in the Wadi Rum Desert I got the 9:00am bus to Petra from the Village of Wadi Rum and by 11:00am I was in the town of Wadi Musa, the town closest to Petra and checked into my hotel- Saba Hotel.

-I decided that i wanted to visit Petra from first thing in the morning when it was still quiet so i pretty much used the rest of my day to nap and blog and read up on the History of Petra and i found the following information from the brochure quite interesting:
+I decided that I wanted to visit Petrafirst thing in the morning when it was still quiet so I pretty much used the rest of my day to nap, blog and read up on the History of Petra and I found the following information from the brochure quite interesting:

 ‘It is not known precisely when Petra was built, but the city began to prosper as the capital of the Nabataean Empire from the 1st century BC, which grew rich through trade in frankincense, myrrh and spices.
 Petra was later annexed to the Roman Empire and continued to thrive until a large earthquake in 363 AD.
 The earthquake along with the changes in trade route, eventually led to the downfall of the city which was ultimately abandoned.

 In 1812 a Swiss explorer set out to ‘rediscover’ Petra, he dressed up as an Arab and convinced his Bedouin guide to take him to the lost city.
 After this Petra became increasingly known in the West as a fascinating and ancient city and it began attracting visitors and continues to do so today.

 In addition to the magnificent remains of the Nabataean city, human settlement and land use for over 10,000 years can be traced in Petra’.